-- (M) Watchmen's duties also include, but are not limited to: Security work performed by watchmen shall not be assigned to others. - 1.
-Ensure that entrances and exits are locked and unlocked as needed. - 2.
+- (M) Watchmen's duties also include, but are not limited to: Security work performed by watchmen shall not be assigned to others. - Ensure that entrances and exits are locked and unlocked as needed. - 2.
 Ensure that traffic is under control. - 3.
-Ensure that the terminal is as safe as possible for pedestrian and vehicular traffic on the terminal. - 4.
-Prepare security reports such as HAZMAT spills, accidents, damaged security equipment, health and safety issues, detainee and stowaway, and other reports as needed or required. - 5.
+Ensure that the terminal is as safe as possible for pedestrian and vehicular traffic on the terminal. - Report and log HAZMAT spills, accidents, damaged security equipment, health and safety issues, detainee and stowaway, and other reports needed or required. - 5.
 Ensure that terminal and building lights are turned on and off as needed. - 6.
 Inventory all security equipment to ensure it is in safe working status. - 7.
 Ensure video camera is in working order, maintain videotapes for security needs. - 8.
 Call police, fire department, coast guard, paramedics, and other agencies as needed. - 9.
 Ensure that, after hours, all office buildings and unused gates are locked and secure. - 10.
 Ensure that all vehicular and equipment traffic is maintained at a safe speed and flowing smoothly in and out of the terminal and on the terminal and in their proper location.

-- 11. Respond to emergencies as they occur. - 12.
-Put up cones and tape off areas, etc., as needed. - 13.
-Pick up and deliver PMA payroll. - 14.
-Report missing security equipment. - 15.
-Control and secure parking, and other areas as needed. - 16.
-Transport longshoremen, clerks, and other persons on terminal. - 17.
-Check pedestrians entering and leaving the terminal and check outgoing trucks and cargo and are responsible for related paperwork and data.
-Collect the trucker's damage report. - 18.
-Make sure radio batteries are charged. - 19.
-Utilize other security technology, as it is implemented. - 20.
-Perform other duties as needed.
+- 11. Respond to emergencies as they occur.

+- 12. Put up cones and tape off areas, etc., as needed.

+- 13. Pick up and deliver PMA payroll.

+- 14. Report missing security equipment.

+- 15. Control and secure parking, and other areas as needed.

+- 16. Transport longshoremen, clerks, and other persons on terminal.

+- 17. Check pedestrians entering and leaving the terminal and check outgoing trucks and cargo and are responsible for related paperwork and data.

+- 18. Make sure security radio batteries are charged.

+- 19. Utilize other security technology, as it is implemented.

+- 20. Perform other duties as needed.

+- 21. Write and issue citations.

+- 22. Escort vehicles when needed.

+- 23.Log vehicle traffic when required.

+- 24. Maintain hazardous materials book.